This chapter provides an overview of Oracle Database.

 Oracle Sharding is a database scaling technique based on horizontal partitioning of data across multiple Oracle databases.
 Applications perceive the pool of databases as a single logical database.

 Key benefits of sharding for OLTP applications include linear scalability, fault containment, and geographical data distribution.
-Sharding is well suited to deployment in the cloud.
+Sharding is well suited to deployment in the Oracle Cloud.
 Unlike NoSQL data stores that implement sharding, Oracle Sharding provides the benefits of sharding without sacrificing the capabilities of an enterprise RDBMS.

-In a sharding architecture, each database is hosted on dedicated server with its own local resources - CPU, memory, flash, or disk.
+In a sharding architecture, each database is hosted on a dedicated server with its own local resources - CPU, memory, flash, or disk.
 Each database in such configuration is called a shard.
-All of the shards together make up a single logical database, which is referred to as a sharded database (SDB).
+All of the shards together make up a single logical database, which is referred to as a sharded database.